On this page:

 Heritage Act 2017

-The purpose of the Act is to provide for the protection and conservation of the cultural heritage of Victoria.
+The purpose of the Heritage Act 2017 is to provide for the protection and conservation of the cultural heritage of Victoria.

 The Act creates a framework to identify the most important non-Aboriginal heritage in Victoria, and regulates changes to those places.
 The Act also creates offences and other enforcement measures to protect and conserve heritage.